marq24/emacberry.com/_docs/3100-emergency.md

 > new** feature of an automated emergency call where the latitude and longitude coordinates will be submitted as
 > text-to-speech seams to be ridiculous.
 Yes it's nice, that you watch will make an automated call (if you are not able
 > to do so) - but the watch needs either an eSIM or a paired phone (in range) and obviously the same restriction as for
-> the GPSLogger II Emergency Alert function applies: the device needs to be online (it will not work without a
+> the GPSLogger II Emergency Alert function applies: the device needs to be online (a network connection is mandatory).
-> network connection).

-Please note that the notifications will be **only send when GPSLogger II is in logging mode** - if you stop logging (or enter the pause mode) **no alert's will be sent**.

 # Requirements
 - [Configured eMail account](../8140-email/)